Newshub headline with Children's Wisconsin logo

 Walk safely — be safe and be seen

-• With the excitement that Halloween brings, it’s especially important to remind everyone to use safe pedestrian skills: Use sidewalks or paths; cross at corners using traffic signals and crosswalk; look left, right and left when crossing; and watch for cars turning or backing up.
+• With the excitement that Halloween brings, it’s especially important to remind everyone to use safe pedestrian skills.
+Use sidewalks or paths and only cross the street at corners using traffic signals and crosswalks.
+Always look left, right and left when crossing and watch for cars turning or backing up.

 • If you are out driving, be alert and slow down!